Learn cPanel

 One final section remained on the "Manage and Email Account" page.
 It is used for deleting an email account if the previously suggested option is not suitable for you.
 Clicking on the "DELETE EMAIL ACCOUNT" button will bring another message asking for confirmation and once the "DELETE" button is once again pressed the email account will be successfully deleted.

-With that, our tour on the "Email Accounts" cPanel feature is completed.
+With that, our tour of the "Email Accounts" cPanel feature is completed.
 By now, you should be well aware of all that cPanel has to offer when it comes to managing your email accounts.
-Still, if you are missing some piece of information or you are not certain how to achieve your email accounts goal, please feel free to contact our Technical Support Team by submitting a ticket from within the HostArmada Client area and they will gladly assist you!
+Still, if you are missing some piece of information or you are not certain how to achieve your email account goal, please feel free to contact our Technical Support Team by submitting a ticket from within the HostArmada Client area, and they will gladly assist you!

 ...